 Often comes across as dreamlike

 The key performance in the film is delivered by young Söderdahl as Karl (also known as “Rusk”, a term of endearment coined by his brother).
 Our heart goes out to him when he loses Jonatan and because of his illness, and we root for him as he fights tyranny in the next world.
-He’s just a kid… but his gut reactions and instincts always go to the core of the story and what Lindgren was aiming for – explaining a few realities in a world that isn’t always so rosy.
+He’s just a kid… but his gut reactions and instincts always go to the core of the story and what Lindgren was aiming for – a desire to talk about a few facts of life that aren’t always so rosy.

 The Brothers Lionheart 1977-Sweden.
 108 min.
 Color.
 Produced by Olle Nordemar, Olle Hellbom.
 Directed by Olle Hellbom.
 Screenplay, Novel: Astrid Lindgren.
 Cinematography: Rune Ericson.
 Music: Björn Isfält, Lasse Dahlberg.
 Cast: Staffan Götestam (Jonatan Lejon), Lars Söderdahl (Karl Lejon), Allan Edwall (Mattias), Gunn Wållgren, Folke Hjort, Per Oscarsson… Tommy Johnson, Bertil Norström.